-Most science spam is not really targeted towards my research interests.
-From this I conclude that these spammers automatically harvest email addresses of researchers, or they buy these lists.
+Most science spam is not really targeted toward my research interests.
+From this, I conclude that these spammers automatically harvest the email addresses of researchers, or they buy these lists.
 One potential source to harvest email addresses is PubMed and other bibliographic databases, but I don’t know whether this is actually done.

 2. Is even a small percentage of researchers responding to this science spam?